Middle Park, Queensland: Geography

-Middle Park is located 17.4 km by road south-west of the Brisbane GPO.
+Middle Park is located 17.4 km by road south-west of the Brisbane CBD.

 Middle Park is bounded to the north by the McLeod Country Golf Club, to the West by Baronga Street and Horizon Drive, Lalina Street and Macfarlane Street, to the south by Sumners Road and to the east by Estate Road and Beanland Street.

 All but 73 of the houses in Middle Park are stand-alone, with townhouses accounting for most of the remainder.
 Townhouses are commonly two-storey buildings on a small plot of land in a gated community.

 The typical Middle Park house is 220 m2 in area on a block of land of 600 m2.
 It has a large open-plan living area, four bedrooms, two bathrooms (one ensuite) and a double garage.
 It is single-storey "brick and tile", built on a concrete slab, with a brick outer skin and plasterboard inner skin on wooden framing, and a tile roof on wooden framing.
 It has a pool in the back yard.